pablodecm/phd_thesis/src/104_chapter_4.md

 right of the threshold.
 If the gain is negative for the whole, no splitting is preferred in the considered features.
 Once the optimal splitting is determined for all the features, the features that provides the minimal risk as defined in [Equation @eq:opt_weight_risk] is chosen.
-These algorithm is proceeds to the next tree level until the maximum tree depth is reached or any additional splitting degrade the performance.
+The algorithm then proceeds to the next tree level until the maximum tree depth is reached or any additional splitting degrades the performance.

 Boosted tree ensembles are prone to overfitting to the learning set, so additional heuristic are often used to improve generalisation.
 A common